-Steffi Klenz is a photographic artists based in London.
-Her work has been included in various group- and solo exhibitions both nationally and internationally at institutions such as the Wellcome Collection London, The British Museum, The Royal Scottish Academy in Edinburgh, FotoMuseum Antwerp, Los Angeles Centre for Digital Arts, Romanso Cultural Centre Athens, The Phoenix Art Museum, The Fine Art Museum Luleå (Sweden), The Finish Museum of Photography in Helsinki, The SeaCity Museum in Southampton, The Royal Academy in London, The New Art Gallery Walsall, Künstlerhaus Bethanien in Berlin and Museum Künstlerkolonie in Darmstadt (Germany), the Stanley Picker Gallery in Kingston’/London to name a few.
+Her work has been shown in group and solo exhibitions both nationally and internationally at institutions such as the Wellcome Collection London, The British Museum, The Royal Scottish Academy in Edinburgh, FotoMuseum Antwerp, Los Angeles Centre for Digital Arts, Phoenix Art Museum, The Fine Art Museum Luleå, The Finish Museum of Photography, The SeaCity Museum in Southampton, The Royal Academy in London, The New Art Gallery Walsall, Künstlerhaus Bethanien in Berlin, Kunstverein Ludwigshafen and Museum Künstlerkolonie in Darmstadt.

-Klenz published her monograph “Polo bound for Passaic” by Cornerhouse Publishing and Schaden Verlag in 2009 and her book “He only feels the black and white of it, Berlin Wall 14-07-1973” in 2016 and her book “So to Speak” was published in 2018.
+She published her first book “Polo bound for Passaic” with Cornerhouse Publishing and Schaden Verlag in 2009.
+With Mörel Books she published her book “He only feels the black and white of it, Berlin Wall 14-07-1973” in 2016 and her book “So to Speak” was published in 2018.